 The Arkon 22″ Seat Bolt and Floor Mount for Large Tablets is a perfect choice for the Apple iPad Pro.
 This is the extra long version of Arkon’s popular seat bolt mount and because of the large size of the iPad Pro, the longest size mount is going to work best.
 It’s a flexible gooseneck and can be bent out-of-the-way when not in use.
 Attaching to the seat bolt is simple, but check to make sure the bolt can be easily accessed before looking at any seat bolt mounts because some model cars cover the bolt.
 If your seat bolt is easily accessible, attachment is real simple.
 Just use a wrench or some pliers to loosen and tighten.
 The number one reason for problems with a seat bolt mount is using your hand to tighten and not using a wrench or pliers.
 The seat bolt needs to be tight.

 On many occasions, I have mentioned amazement at the number of cup holders that are placed into vehicles these days.
 You can’t possible need that many drinks for your drive, so go ahead and use one for a car mount.
 The Arkon Car Cup Holder Mount for Tablets is a nice choice for an Apple iPad Pro.
-Like the seat bolt mount just discussed, the cup holder mount features a flexible gooseneck to allow adjustment and it swivels into any orientation.
-The cup holder mount fits up to 3.25 inches diameter, so be sure to measure prior to looking at cup holder mounts.
+There is an adjustable arm that permits angling.
+The cup holder mount fits up to 3.5 inches diameter, so be sure to measure prior to looking at cup holder mounts.